 You must be able to show that you have sufficient money for living costs.
-The minimum requirements for 2018-19 are:
+The minimum requirements are:

 You will need to show that you have sufficient costs to cover you for at least nine months of your PhD.
 So, if you are studying outside London, you will need access to £9,135.
 If you’re studying in London, you’ll need £11,385.

 Proof that you have sufficient money for your living costs can include:

 Other forms of finance, such as personal loan or credit agreements are not normally acceptable.
 Neither is money you plan to earn from part-time work.

 However, if you're from an exempt country, you won't need to prove you meet the financial requirements.

 The Student Route visa system requires universities or other higher education providers to 'sponsor' their students' visa applications.
 This helps to confirm that students are genuine and that the qualifications they intend to study are suitable for a student visa application.

 Once a university has agreed to sponsor you it will issue you with confirmation of acceptance for studies (CAS).
 You can then use your CAS to apply for your visa.